 Walker’s scholarship has focused on working with bacterial pathogens and engineered nanomaterials, investigating the fundamental physical, chemical and biological processes that control their fate in natural surface and groundwater environments, as well as analyzing engineered systems including water and wastewater processes.
 More recently, Walker has applied these skills towards agricultural and food safety issues, including pathogen interactions with leafy greens and food handling equipment, as well as pathogen-insect vector systems.
 She is a two-time winner of the Fulbright Fellowship, for which she visited at Ben Gurion University of the Negev in Israel from 2009-10 (though declined in 2018 to assume the deanship at Drexel); received an NSF Career Award in 2010; and held an ELATE fellowship from 2014-15.
 Walker has produced more than 250 conference papers and publications, and in 2018 won the AEESP inaugural Mary Ann Liebert Award for Publication Excellence in Environmental Engineering Science.
 She is an active member of the American Chemical Society, the American Institute of Chemical Engineers, the Association of Women in Science, the Society of Women Engineers, and the Chi Epsilon, Tau Beta Pi and Golden Key honor societies.
 Walker’s previous service includes election to the roles of vice chair (2015) and chair (2017) of the prestigious Environmental Nanotechnology Gordon Research Conference, as well as an official with AEESP and with the American Chemical Society’s Colloid and Surface Science Division.

-Dean Walker received her PhD in Environmental Engineering from Yale in 2004 and her MS in Chemical Engineering from Yale in 2000.
-In addition, she has two undergraduate engineering degrees from the University of Southern California.
+She holds a PhD in Environmental Engineering and an MS in Chemical Engineering, both from Yale.
+In addition, she earned two undergraduate engineering degrees in environmental engineering and environmental studies from the University of Southern California.